-Dig into audience data from web analytics, survey your users to find out more about them, or outline some personas to help you understand who you are designing for.
+Dig into audience data from web analytics, outline some personas to help you understand who you are designing for.
 Keep them in mind throughout your redesign process—if you’re not sure whether a design is right, consider whether it is suitable for these people.

 This is evidence you won’t need to gather too often, as the identity of your users *should* remain fairly consistent as you design.

 Moving back to the main circle of the framework and we progress from what evidence to why.
 This is a core part of the process, because it’s all very well knowing what is happening and that conversion rates are down, but if you’re to have any success in redesigning you need to know why that is the case.

-You can find this out from qualitative data, including things like heatmaps, visitor recordings, user testing, and analysing customer feedback.
+You can find this out from qualitative data, including things like heatmaps, session recordings, user testing, and analysing customer feedback.
 If you have a bigger budget and lots of time you can also carry out interviews or even do field research with users.

 Focus on getting answers to the problems you found at the ‘what’ stage.
 If users are getting stuck on a page, why is that?
 Are they struggling to find buttons or other important functionality?
 Find out why and you can change things.

 The final third of the framework concerns itself with your solutions to the issues you’ve found.
 At this point you should have found some pages that aren’t converting, and you learned why this is.
 Now you can design some solutions to this, or show how you will solve the problems.